You only get one first impression so make it a good one. It is very difficult change the appraised value after an appraisal report is issue.

 - Appraised value vs. sales price – how to prepare for the worst

 - Don’t pay for the appraisal too soon

 Scheduling The Appraisal

-The lender will be the one that orders the appraisal and the Appraiser will schedule an appointment through a Centralized Showing Service (CSS).
-If you have a Listing Agent Realtor then the Appraiser will gain access to the house either via the supra keypad that the Realtor places on the door or by contacting the Realtor directly if that’s what CSS instructs them to do.
+The Appraiser will typically set an appointment via a Centralized Showing Service (CSS) in MLS.
+Appraisers gain entry into the home via the keypad that your Realtor places on the door.
 If you do not have a Realtor then the Appraiser will contact you directly for entry into the home.